lstarrett/aws-ipsec-vpn/README.md

 4. Configure a new VPN connection profile on your local device with the following settings
 	1. VPN type: L2TP over IPSec
+	2. VPN server: IP address retrieved with `./vpn.sh ip`
-	2. VPN shared secret or PSK: PSK in 'config.json'
+	3. VPN shared secret or PSK: PSK in 'config.json'
-	3. VPN username: username in 'config.json'
+	4. VPN username: username in 'config.json'
-	4. VPN password: password in 'config.json'
+	5. VPN password: password in 'config.json'
 5. Connect to VPN, and test connection by checking public IP of local device (via Google search query 'my ip')